Table of Contents

 type JsonResponse struct {

-Valid bool `json:"valid"`
+Valid bool

-Result map[string]interface{} `json:"rates"`
+Result map[string]interface{}

 Error *struct {

-Code int `json:"code"`
+Code int

-Message string `json:"message"`
+Message string

 }

-Then lets setup some parameters and get some live currency api data using Go.
+Then let's setup some parameters and get some live currency API data using Go.

 package main